USEPA/AMET/docs/AMET_Users_Guide_v15.md

 The instructions provided below assume the use of the MySQL database.
-If only processing AQ data and not employing the use of the database, those portions of the instructions that deal with setuping up and interfacing with the database can be ignored.
+If only processing AQ data and not employing the use of the database, those portions of the instructions that deal with setup and interfacing with the database can be ignored.

 <a id="AMET_Setup"></a>